-You ever hear of a ‘rest day’?
+Do you ever hear of a ‘rest day’?
 It’s what fitness enthusiasts and bodybuilders call their one or two days of rest.
 They allow their bodies the time it needs to recuperate and help their muscles to build new tissue.
 This means lots of sleep!

 When you’re not getting enough rest, your body tries to compensate in other ways, and draws nutrients away from the surface to help what’s inside.
 This can have horrible effects on our skin.
 It can become dry and wrinkled with dark spots forming under your eyes.
 Bags begin to show as puffiness, and it’s takes longer for scars to heal.

 Seriously, it’s not called beauty sleep for nothing!
 Proper rest helps your body to repair itself and rejuvenate, not only your skin, but your hair, nails, and other surface appearances.
 That’s right.
 When you’re suffering from insomnia, you can become stressed very fast and this stress causes hair loss and thinning of the nails.

 It directly affects your sight, too.
 Did you know that?
 When suffering from sleep loss, our brains are trying desperately to either run on fumes or just simply shut down.
 And do you know what controls your vision?
 Your brain.
 If the organ isn’t functioning on all engines, then your vision can become impaired.
 This could lead to some serious issues, dangerous ones.